exoplatform/developer.exoplatform.org/README.md

 ## How to preview the site ?

-- [Install Jekyll](https://github.com/mojombo/jekyll/wiki/install).
+1. [Install Jekyll](https://github.com/mojombo/jekyll/wiki/install).
 It is a ruby gem and often it is just :

-`sudo gem install jekyll`
+    sudo gem install jekyll rdiscount

+    sudo easy_install Pygments

-- In order to get a server up and running with your Jekyll site, run:
+2. In order to get a server up and running with your Jekyll site, run:

-`jekyll --server`
+    jekyll --server

 and then browse to <http://localhost:4000>.